-Police Officers of the Township were required to begin contributing to their pension plans as a result of an arbitration award granted in 2009.
-They are currently contributing the maximum allowed of five (5) percent.
-The rate will remain at five (5) percent in 2017.
-The Police member contribution totaled \$80,096 for 2016.
+Police officers of the Township were required to begin contributing to their pension plans as a result of an arbitration award granted in 2009.
+They are currently contributing the maximum allowed of 5%.
+The rate will remain at 5% in 2018.
+The police member contributions totaled \$81,929 for 2017.